Kentucky Derby Context: Potente

 BREEDER: Potente was bred in Kentucky by Pam and Martin Wygod, who will have their second Kentucky Derby starter as a breeder.
 The Wygods also bred Resilience, sixth in the 2024 Kentucky Derby, and they sold Potente for $2.4 million as a yearling at the 2024 Fasig-Tipton Saratoga August sale.

-SIRE: Potente is by Into Mischief, who achieved a record-tying third Kentucky Derby winner as a sire with Sovereignty last year, who also captured the Belmont (G1).
+SIRE: Potente is by seven-time reigning leading sire Into Mischief, who achieved a record-tying third Kentucky Derby win as sire last year with Sovereignty, who came back to win the Belmont after skipping the Preakness.
 Into Mischief also produced back-to-back winners Authentic and Mandaloun (2020-21).
-North America’s most influential sire, Into Mischief, topped the general sire list for seven consecutive years, with his offspring earning more than $31.8 million in 2025, and he’s a son of Harlan’s Holiday.
+North America’s most influential sire, Into Mischief's offspring earned more than $31.8 million in 2025, and he’s a son of Harlan’s Holiday.
 Into Mischief will also be represented by Commandment and Renegade this year.

 DAM: The first stakes winner from a quartet of foals to race, Potente is out of stakes-placed Sweet Swing.
 She’s by Awesome Again out of the champion turf mare Perfect Sting.
-Awesome Again earned more than $3.4 million, winning nine of 12 career starts, counting the 1998 runnings of the Breeders’ Cup Classic (G1) and Stephen Foster (G2) at Churchill Downs among his major tallies.
-He’s yet to make an impact in the Kentucky Derby as a broodmare sire but was represented by Keen Ice, who finished third in the 2015 Belmont and upset American Pharoah in the Travers (G1) later that summer.
-Awesome Again is also the broodmare sire of Incredibolt, who earned a 2026 Kentucky Derby berth by winning the Virginia Derby.
+Awesome Again earned more than $3.4 million winning nine of 12 career starts, including the 1998 runnings of the Breeders’ Cup Classic (G1) and Stephen Foster (G2) at Churchill Downs.
+He’s yet to make an impact in the Kentucky Derby as a broodmare sire, but Awesome Again will be represented by three runners in the 2026 Kentucky Derby, with Fulleffort and Incredibolt also in the field.